-Plumbing Pressure Regulator Service Telluride, CO
+Plumbing Pressure Regulator Service Serving Telluride, CO

 For pressure regulator service in Telluride, the local details decide which parts actually last.
-Set in Colorado's high country — a high-elevation mountain climate — cold, snowy winters, dry, mild summers, and large elevation-driven temperature swings — homes here contend with deep winter cold that freezes exposed and buried supply lines and a long frost season that cracks pipe at the joints, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+Set in Colorado's high country — a high-elevation mountain climate — cold, snowy winters, dry, mild summers, and large elevation-driven temperature swings — homes here contend with deep winter cold that freezes exposed and buried supply lines and a long frost season that cracks pipe at the joints, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around San Miguel County are frozen and burst supply lines at altitude and buried laterals stressed by shifting, rocky ground, and our pressure regulator service trucks are stocked for them.

 The pressure-reducing valve is a small brass device where the water line enters the house, and it does one critical job: step high, variable municipal pressure down to a safe, steady level the home's plumbing can handle.
 When it fails — and every PRV eventually does, usually in 7 to 12 years — it either lets pressure climb dangerously high or chokes it too low, and a home with no PRV at all takes whatever the city sends, which can spike past 100 PSI.
-PRV service tests your incoming pressure and rebuilds or replaces the regulator so the whole {city} system runs in a safe range.
+PRV service tests your incoming pressure and rebuilds or replaces the regulator so the whole Telluride system runs in a safe range.

 High pressure is deceptively destructive because it does its damage slowly and everywhere at once — it hammers the pipes, shortens the life of the water heater and every appliance with a fill valve, wears out faucet cartridges and toilet fill valves, and stresses each fitting toward the burst that finally announces the problem.
 We put a gauge on the system to read the actual static and how it behaves, then set the replacement PRV to the ideal 50-to-70 PSI.
-Where a home has no regulator at all, adding one is one of the highest-value protections across a {county} system.
+Where a home has no regulator at all, adding one is one of the highest-value protections across a San Miguel County system.

 PRVs are serviceable but not forever.
 A regulator fouled by sediment can sometimes be rebuilt with a new cartridge or bonnet assembly, but a corroded or failed body is replaced outright — we install Watts, Zurn, and Cash Acme, size the valve to the service line, and set it under live pressure.
 We also confirm the home has a properly sized thermal expansion tank, because a PRV acts as a check valve that closes the system and turns water-heater expansion into a pressure spike with nowhere to go.
-Correcting both together protects the whole {areas} home.
+Correcting both together protects the whole West Telluride, Dakota, East Telluride home.

-Signs you need pressure regulator service
+Signs it's time for pressure regulator service

 Pressure reads over 80 PSI